HubSpot/ui-extensions-examples/mapbox-api/README.md

 ## Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="mapbox-api" --name="mapbox-api" --template="mapbox-api"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="mapbox-api" --name="mapbox-api" --template="mapbox-api"`

 ## Step 3: Provide access token to access Mapbox API